goleaf/books-catalog/README.md

 * **Clearer and more informative flash messages**
 * **Consistent design and use of icons** for improved usability
 * **Simplified validation using Livewire's built-in capabilities**

-## TODOs

-* **Backend**
-    * Implement a basic authentication system (login/logout) for library employees.
-    * Restrict book registration functionality to authenticated users.
-    * Write unit tests for the main functionalities (authentication, book registration, book management).
-    * Implement security measures to protect against common vulnerabilities (e.g., CSRF, SQL injection).
-    * Implement proper error handling and display user-friendly error messages.

-* **Search and Filtering:**
-    * Implement a search bar to allow users to search for books by title, author, or ISBN.
-    * Add filtering options to narrow down the book list based on genre, publication date, or other criteria.

-* **Book Borrowing and Returns:**
-    * Extend the application to track book borrowing and returns.
-    * Allow users to mark books as borrowed or returned.
-    * Implement features to manage due dates, overdue books, and fines.

-* **User Management:**
-    * If applicable, add functionality to manage library members or patrons.
-    * Allow users to register, log in, and view their borrowing history.

-* **Book Availability Status:**
-    * Display the availability status of each book (e.g., available, borrowed).
-    * Allow users to place holds on books that are currently borrowed.

-* **Book Cover Images:**
-    * Enable uploading and displaying book cover images.

 ## Contributing